Happy Valentine's Day!

-“Smitten” is our February version of our favorite game “Blast!”
-This game NEVER gets old with my firsties and these graphics lend themselves to extra sweet fun!
+This “smitten” theme is the February version of our favorite game “Blast!”
+This game NEVER gets old with my firsties and these graphics lend themselves to extra SWEET fun!

-My entire Blast bundle features cards focused on literacy skills that move along our learning continuum: letter identification, letter-sound correspondence, CVC decoding, CVCe, and sight words.
-By February, we are differentiating the game a tad with the CVC cards in one of my groups and CVCe in the other.
-The sight word cards were added to independent literacy centers (yay!) and the letter cards stayed safely tucked away in storage (thank goodness, we're past it!).
+By February, we are differentiating the game by using the CVC word cards in one of my groups and CVCe words in the other.
+The sight word cards were added to independent literacy centers (yay!) and the alphabet letter cards stayed safely tucked away in storage (thank goodness, we're past it!).

 Another activity for sight words is the NWEA MAP Testing Primary Reading colorful sight word pages.
 There are six pages to choose from for each of the six themes (whole or small groups can use the same page or mix it up), plus blank templates to customize.

 Add bingo dabbers or crayons and the activity is ready to PLAY!

 Of course, there are so many sweet read aloud books for Valentine's Day, too!